Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 - **[Type 8- The Challenger](/blog/enneagram/enneagram-type-8)** - Challengers would respect Casey's defiance of conventional norms, trailblazing filmmaking approach, and tenacity.
 However, they might not grasp his tendency to express vulnerabilities publicly.
 - **[Type 9- The Peacemaker](/blog/enneagram/enneagram-type-9)** - Peacemakers could appreciate Casey's storytelling, finding his narratives engaging and relatable.
 They might find his chaotic lifestyle draining, preferring more peace and tranquility.

+## Closing thoughts

-How does this exploration enhance your understanding of Neistat as a creative artist?
-Does viewing him through the Enneagram 4 lens provide a fresh perspective on his motivations and actions?
-Perhaps there's value in understanding our icons not just through their work but also through their personality type.
+So is Casey just a creative artist or is he a person in search of feeling something?
+Does viewing him through the Enneagram 4 lens provide a any insight into his motivations and actions?

 If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀